-The GRIDD project will develop a new methodology and a novel patient-impact measurement tool through a five-phase development process that relies on engaging dermatology patients and their dermatology organizations worldwide.
+The GRIDD project will develop a new methodology and a novel patient-impact measurement tool through a multi-phased development process that relies on engaging dermatology patients and their dermatology organizations worldwide.

 The GRIDD research gathers patients’ views on the impact of their disease and is the first global research project from the patient perspective encompassing all dermatological conditions.

 Below is a summary of the scientific approach that guides the project.

 GRIP – Methodology

 GRIP: Global Research on the Impacts of Patients - represents the research methodology developed with the GRIDD researchers from Cardiff and Hamburg Universities developed that guides the project through its phases.

 One of the key outcomes of this methodology will be a new patient impact measurement tool.